light0x00/light-regex/README.md

 ## Underlying API

-The following shows the built-in APIs to do the things mentioned above, parsing AST, generating NFA, NFA to DFA , and the APIs to generate the visualized representation (Plant UML based).
+The following shows the built-in APIs to do the things mentioned above, parsing AST, generating NFA, converting NFA to DFA , and the APIs to generate the visualized representation (Plant UML based).

 ```kotlin
 val ast = RegexSupport.parseAsAST("^(a|b)*abb$")